 Changes to the data protection directive

 Many of the old data regulations are still relevant and have been retained in the new GDPR.
 However, with data being such an integral part of the way we run our lives and our businesses, the GDPR is making important improvements, particularly around the issue of consent.

-Data collectors will now be required to explain why data is being stored and what it will use it for.
+Data collectors are now required to explain why data is being stored and what it will be used for.
 Terms and conditions must be written in clear and plain language so that there can be no ambiguity over the consent given, and personal data must be easily accessible to the owner (now referred to as the Data Subject).

 What is the territorial scope for GDPR?

 Previously, the rules around territories and data protection were unclear.
 GDPR goes a long way to streamlining this, while also increasing the scope of its coverage.
 So if your company processes personal data in any of the EU states, the new laws apply to you, regardless of your location.

 This also means that the actual processing of that data could be taking place anywhere in the world and would still be bound by GDPR.